1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) organizations or local governments in priority counties of eastern Iowa and western Illinois; at least 50% of costs must be raised locally before applying.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations or local governments in priority counties of eastern Iowa and western Illinois; at least 50% of costs must be raised locally before applying.
+Confirm the full requirements in the official notice before applying.

 Carver Statewide Scholarship Program is a scholarship from the Roy J. Carver Charitable Trust that funds Iowa college students who have demonstrated financial need and faced significant social or economic barriers in pursuing higher education.
 Awards of approximately $6,600 at public universities and $8,800 at private colleges are available to sophomore students entering their junior year in the fall.
 Eligible applicants must be U.S. citizens, Iowa high school graduates or five-year Iowa residents, enrolled at a participating Iowa four-year institution, and maintain a minimum 2.8 GPA.
 The 2026 deadline is April 1.